 1. Frequent Repair Costs

-It is common for a heater to eventually need a new belt or a little love once a year to make sure everything is running correctly, but a well-maintained heating unit should work without much mending along the way.
+It is normal for a heater to eventually need a new belt or a little love once a year to make sure everything is running properly, but a well-maintained heating unit should work without much fixing along the way.
 A few signs that your system may be in need of replacing are below:

 - Calling the service technician multiple times for the same problem;